Fontina

-Fontina (French: Fontine) is a cow's milk cheese, first produced in Italy.
-Over time, production of Fontina has spread worldwide, including to the United States, Denmark, Sweden, Canada, France and Argentina.
+Fontina (French: fontine) is a cow's milk cheese, first produced in Italy.
+Over time, production of fontina has spread worldwide, including to the United States, Denmark, Sweden, Canada, France, and Argentina.

 Description

 Fontina is a cheese that is semisoft to hard in texture and mild to medium-sharp in flavor.
 It has a milk fat content around 45%.
-The characteristic flavor of Fontina is mild but distinctively nutty and savoury.
-Fontinas from Sweden, Denmark, and the United States have milder flavour, softer texture, and more holes than those of Italy.
+The characteristic flavor of fontina is creamy and mild but distinctively savoury and nutty, the nuttiness increasing with aging.
+Fontinas from Sweden, Denmark, and the United States have milder flavor, softer texture, and more holes than those of Italy.

-Fontina cheese has been made in the Aosta Valley, in the Alps since the 12th century.
-Fontina produced in the EU can be identified by a Consorzio (Consortium) stamp of the Matterhorn including the script "FONTINA".
+Fontina cheese has been made in the Aosta Valley, in the Alps, since the 12th century.
+Fontina produced in the EU can be identified by a consortium stamp of the Matterhorn including the script "FONTINA".